 Like any room, your home theater will have walls, a ceiling and a floor.
 But that doesn’t mean you have to settle for regular old paint, carpeting and ceiling tiles.
 You can dress up the space with specialty carpeting featuring inlays that fit a particular theme.
 For example, if you’ve decided to model your theater after a drive-in, you could choose a fabric ceiling pinpricked with fiber-optic lights to emulate a starlit night.
 Hand-painted murals could evoke old-world charm, while fabric wall panels could complement a contemporary design.
 A carpet with turquoise- and terra-cotta-colored inlays could add flavor to a Tex-Mex design.
 The sky truly is the limit on how you can use special decorative touches to enhance the overall effect of your home theater.

 There’s nothing wrong with admitting to a lack of creativity.
 You can still design a unique space; you just might need a push in the right direction.
-A number of companies, including Acoustic Innovations, Cinema Design Group, Cinematech, First Impressions Theme Theatres and TecStyles Cinemas, offer made-to-order theaters that can be tailored to the dimensions and acoustical characteristics of a space.
+A number of companies, including Acoustic Innovations, Cinema Design Group, Cinematech, and: First Impressions Theme Theatres, offer made-to-order theaters that can be tailored to the dimensions and acoustical characteristics of a space.
 You pick a style from the company’s portfolio, and they’ll put together all the pieces you need from architectural details like columns and sconces to necessities like chairs and carpeting.
 You can get the same great-looking theater by working with an interior designer and home theater designer, but these prefabricated styles are great for homeowners who need to get their creative juices flowing a bit before delving into a project.